 Find 🧬 horsec's code here along with the other parts of the standard library.

 HVM, the "Horse Virtual Machine", provides the runtime powering Horse64 programs.
-HVM is primarily written in Moose64 and using some [[C]( https://en.wikipedia.org/wiki/C_(programming_language) libarries.
+HVM is primarily written in Horse64 Root and using some [[C]( https://en.wikipedia.org/wiki/C_(programming_language) libarries.

 Get it by fetching the SDK.